 - small bowl for serving – serve your spider dip for the candy corn veggie tray in this

-- decorative spider for your bowl – large is best to really make it scary, just don’t cover the bowl and plastic is best to rinse off when the dip goes dripping!
+- Decorative spider for your bowl – large is best to really make it scary; don’t cover the bowl, and plastic is best to rinse off when the dip goes dripping!

 Ingredients For Your Halloween Candy Corn Veggie Tray With Spider Dip

-The magic of September, October, and November are right within this simple DIY Vegetable tray that can be used for welcoming the first day of Fall, fire pit friends party nights, sports gatherings, and kids’ sports events that are in full swing in the Fall, and for Halloween parties, and all the way through to Thanksgiving.
+The magic of September, October, and November is right within this simple DIY Vegetable tray that can be used for welcoming the first day of Fall, fire pit friends party nights, sports gatherings, and kids’ sports events that are in full swing in the Fall, and for Halloween parties, and through to Thanksgiving.

 Dip Options For The DIY Halloween Vegetable Trays That Resemble A Candy Corn

-I am sharing 2 different dip recipes as a bonus for you and I love them equally and I hope you will too!
+I am sharing two different dip recipes as a bonus for you.
+I love them equally, and I hope you will, too!